marmelab/react-admin/docs/Inputs.md

 ## Writing Your Own Input Component

-If you need a more specific input type, you can also write it yourself.
-You'll have to rely on react-final-form's [`<Field>`](https://github.com/final-form/react-final-form#field--reactcomponenttypefieldprops) component or [`useField`](https://github.com/final-form/react-final-form#usefield) hook, so as to handle the value update cycle.
+If you need a more specific input type, you can write it directly in React.
+You'll have to rely on react-final-form's [`<Field>`](https://github.com/final-form/react-final-form#field--reactcomponenttypefieldprops) component, or its [`useField`](https://github.com/final-form/react-final-form#usefield) hook, so as to handle the value update cycle.

 For instance, let's write a component to edit the latitude and longitude of the current record: